-You do however end up starting your own hilarious Christmas traditions.
-Some are untraditional like the gorgeous Montgomerys who have a tradition of not traditioning, I have ached to be a) prepared and b) in the country for the fabulously British tradition of 'stir-up Sunday', the date where households gather their baking aprons to and failed several years in the row - but I did finally manage to watch the Trafalgar Square switch on this year.
-However, when the lovely Annie of Montgomery Fest first mentioned the inagural Expat holiday round-up, I knew there was only one topic I needed to confess.
+You do however end up starting your own hilarious expat Christmas traditions.
+I have ached to be a) prepared and b) in the country for the fabulously British tradition of ‘Stir-up Sunday’, the date where households gather their baking aprons and failed several years in the row – but I did finally manage to watch the Trafalgar Square switch on this year.

 **Disclaimer: Not our 2015 tree**